-Looking back after all of these years, I can’t be completely sure that Zombie was the only Lucio Fulci title I ever encountered on VHS.
-Between the half-dozen stores I frequented, it seems unlikely that this would have been the only one stocked on the shelves; however, if you ever stumbled across this one at a young age, it’s easy to understand how it would have overshadowed, well, everything else.
+Looking back after all of these years, I can’t be completely sure that Zombie was the only Lucio Fulci title I ever encountered on VHS or if it's just the only one I can remember.
+Between the half-dozen stores I frequented, it seems unlikely that this would have been the only Fulci effort stocked on the shelves; however, if you ever stumbled across this one at a young age, it’s easy to understand how it would have overshadowed, well, everything else.
 Few covers tap into the primal, almost fucked-up nature of commanding attention from a store shelf quite like this one: that indelible rotting skull, two taglines, a title that says it all—and this is before you flip it over to the back to find more gory mayhem.
 Not that I needed much coaxing beyond all of this, but a blurb in John McCarty’s Official Splatter Movie Guide cemented it: I had to see Zombie, which ironically went on to be the only Fulci movie I’d witness until the DVD era, when I stockpiled his titles and finally started to watch them at the suggestion of Brett H., Fulci’s most loyal acolyte on the old Friday the 13th Forum, where this website more or less got started in the first place.

 I don’t know what it was about this one, but the cover art for The Blob practically haunted me each time I strolled to the back corner of Video King, a mom-and-pop store that boasted over 30,000 movies in its inventory.
 Something about it was just so stark and weird that it gave me a moment’s pause each time I passed it on my way towards the shelves that housed Freddy, Jason, and the Universal monsters.
 I’m not even sure if I ever actually rented the tape from Video King itself, and, if I did, it was after years of working up courage to do so.
 This is a great example of art that, quite frankly, doesn’t look like much; however, this was the alchemy of the VHS era on display since all it took was one killer image and a child’s overactive imagination to make a movie feel legitimately scary or forbidden.